Red Beans and Rice with Ham is a delicious dinner that the family will love and help you stay on budget for food costs! Frugal never tasted so good!

 Printable "copy and paste" version:

-Red Beans and Rice with Ham
+Old Fashioned Red Beans and Ham with Carrot Brown Rice.

 by the seat of my pants